Zero Hour Contract Mortgages

-If you’re employed on a zero-hour contract (ZHC), securing a mortgage can be challenging, but it’s not impossible.
-At The Mortgage Pod, with over 35 years of combined industry experience, we specialise in helping people with non-traditional income sources—such as hospitality workers, NHS bank staff, locum or other care workers, freelancers, and many other flexible roles—secure the mortgage they need.
+At The Mortgage Pod, with over 35 years of combined industry experience, we specialise in helping people with non-traditional income sources, such as hospitality workers, NHS bank staff, locum or other care workers, freelancers, and many other flexible roles, secure the mortgage they need.

-While lenders may view zero-hour contracts as risky due to the lack of guaranteed income and inconsistent hours, we aim to draw from our professional experience to guide you through everything you need to know to secure a mortgage as a Zero Hour Contract worker.
+While lenders may view zero-hour contracts as risky due to the lack of guaranteed income and inconsistent hours, we aim to draw from our professional experience to guide you through everything you need to know to secure a mortgage as a zero hour contract worker.

 What Are Zero Hour Contracts (ZHC)?

-A zero-hour contract means that your employer is not guaranteed to offer you a set number of hours.
+A zero hour contract means that your employer is not guaranteed to offer you a set number of hours.
 While this flexibility benefits some workers, it can pose difficulties when applying for a mortgage.
-Lenders may struggle to assess your ability to repay a loan when income is irregular, making it harder to secure approval without the right support.

 Is It Harder to Get a Mortgage as a Zero-Hour Contract Worker?

-Securing a mortgage on a zero-hour contract is possible, but it can be challenging.
+Securing a mortgage on a zero hour contract is possible, but it can be challenging.
 Lenders typically view these contracts as risky due to the lack of guaranteed income and inconsistent hours.
 This can make it difficult to prove financial stability and affordability.
-However, with the right lender and advice, zero-hour workers can find viable solutions that fit their specific circumstances.

 How Do Lenders Assess Income for Zero-Hour Contract Mortgages?

 Lenders generally assess your income by looking at your average earnings over the past 6 to 12 months.
-They may also consider the consistency of your income, the number of hours worked, and any other sources of income you may have.
-It’s important to show a stable income history, even if your hours fluctuate.
-Lenders will want to see that you have the ability to afford the mortgage over the term.
+They may also consider the consistency of your hours contract income, the number of hours worked, your annual income, and any other sources of income you may have.

 How Much Can You Borrow with a Zero-Hour Contract?